-17. Public Release Information
+17. Public release information

-The awardee agrees to submit one copy of all reports and proposed publications resulting from this award twenty (20) days prior to public release.
-Any publications (written, curricula, visual, sound, or websites) or computer programs, whether or not published at government expense, shall contain the following statement:
+The awardee agrees to submit one copy of all reports and proposed publications resulting from this award ninety (90) days prior to public release.
+Any publications (written, visual, or sound; reports, curricula, or websites) or computer programs, whether or not published at government expense, shall contain the following statement:

-"This project was supported by Cooperative Agreement Number 2013-XX-XX-XXX awarded by the Office of Community Oriented Policing Services, U.S. Department of Justice.
+"This project was supported by Cooperative Agreement Number 2014-XX-XX-XXX awarded by the Office of Community Oriented Policing Services, U.S. Department of Justice.
 The opinions contained herein are those of the author(s) and do not necessarily represent the official position or policies of the U.S. Department of Justice.
 References to specific agencies, companies, products, or services should not be considered an endorsement by the author(s) or the U.S. Department of Justice.
 Rather, the references are illustrations to supplement discussion of the issues.